This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- Mix the flour with water and knead it for about 15 minutes, or until the dough gets soft.
-Separate the dough into two equal portions and roll them into cylinders (about 1 inch (2.5cm) in diameter).
-Cover them with wet towel and set aside.
+- Mix the flour with water and knead for about 15 minutes, or until the dough becomes soft.
+Divide the dough into two equal portions and roll each into a cylinder, approximately 1 inch (2.5 cm) in diameter.
+Cover the cylinders with a wet towel and set aside.

-- Prepare the chives by chopping off the root or white part of the chives.
-Use only the green part.
-Mix the chives with the ground pork and add all the ingredients in Filling.
-Stir to combine well.
+- Prepare the chives by trimming off the root or white part, using only the green section.
+Mix the chopped chives with the ground pork and add all the ingredients for the filling.
+Stir to combine thoroughly.

 To prepare the wrapper

-- Cut the dough into 1/4 inch (5mm) length and use a rolling pin to flatten it until it becomes a round shape about 3 inches in diameter.
+- Cut the dough into pieces approximately 1/4 inch (5 mm) in length.
+Use a rolling pin to flatten each piece until it forms a round shape about 3 inches in diameter.

-- Put a small spoonful of filling into the center of the skin and seal it up tightly with your fingers.
-(No pleating is needed for this recipe).
-Repeat the same until you use up all the ingredients.
+- Place a small spoonful of filling in the center of each skin and seal it tightly with your fingers (no pleating is needed for this recipe).
+Repeat the process until all the ingredients are used up.

-- Bring a pot of water to boil.
-Drop the dumplings into the boiling water and cover the pot.
-As soon as the dumplings start to float (meaning they are cooked), dish them out using a strainer onto a serving platter.
+- Bring a pot of water to a boil.
+Carefully drop the dumplings into the boiling water and cover the pot.
+Once the dumplings start to float (indicating they are cooked), use a strainer to dish them out onto a serving platter.
 Serve hot with black vinegar.

 Nutrition